Slug and Snail Control

 However, they have their benefits as well.
 They are part of the earths natural balance.

 Besides becoming prey for a number of animals and insects, they also recycle any organic matter that comes from plant debris and other living organisms.
-It's only when they start to eat our plants that they need to be dealt with.
+It's only when garden snails start to eat our plants that they need to be dealt with.

 Slug and Snail Info